pymor/pymor/docs/source/technical_overview.rst

-reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :class:`~pymor.reductors.basic.GenericRBReductor` a generic algorithm which can be used to RB-project any model available to pyMOR.
+reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :class:`!~pymor.reductors.basic.GenericRBReductor` a generic algorithm which can be used to RB-project any model available to pyMOR.
 It should be noted however that this reductor is only able to efficiently offline/online-decompose affinely |Parameter|-dependent linear problems.